The childlike and the childish

 (This is a reason I believe we’re still underestimating the role of misinformation, propaganda, and outside influence in these outcomes.
 It’s also a reason I still have hope; the election is lost, but our collective values still hold.
 But those are both other topics for another time.)

-So they go on, voting for the exact opposite of what they actually want, and in many cases, even against what’s even good for them.
+So they go on, voting for the exact opposite of what they actually want, and in many cases, even against what’s good for them.
 Because that’s what they see as winning, and their version of winning is the only thing they care about.

 I’ve long since given up on anything ever being bad enough for Trump’s supporters, not just because the past several years have been a nonstop parade of egregiously escalating offenses, but because they’d have to actually care about the rules first.
 They’d have to give a shit about the other people they share this society with, who own it every bit as much as they do.
-They’d have to stop being the main character; stop being the only ones the rules don’t apply to.
-And if they were going to do that—if they were even capable of that—it would’ve happened a long time ago.
+They’d have to stop being the main character; stop believing the rules only apply to other people.

 The rules are for you; winning is for me.